Mars Piloted Orbital Station: Mission scenario

 Marpost would be launched to Mars together with a fleet of robotic spacecraft designed to study the planet both from its orbit and on its surface, while the crew would remain in Mars orbit.
 The station would reach Mars orbit from where its crew would research Mars by operating the robots; for this reason the mission is called a 'hybrid'.

-Since the robots would be controlled by Marpost crewmembers from Martian orbit it would eliminate one of the basic problems of robotic Mars missions, the 14 minutes delay for radio signals to reach the Earth.
+Since the robots would be controlled by Marpost crewmembers from Martian orbit it would eliminate one of the basic problems of robotic Mars missions, the 4 to 24 minute delay for radio signals to reach the Earth.
 Samples of Martian soil would then be delivered by these robots to Marpost and later brought back to Earth.
 The whole duration of the flight would be 2.5 years with one month of work in Mars orbit.
 The mission would also investigate if people can survive a lengthy trip through deep space and effectively perform their tasks.